ukushu/Ifrit/README.md

 - Ifrit supports only Packages :(

 - Fuze-Swift is dead :(
-+ Ifrit is live :)
++ Ifrit is a Fuse-Swift reborn from hell and ALIVE as ever :)

-- Fuze-Swift have multithreading issues - crashes is possible :(
+- Fuze-Swift async/multithreading issues.
+Crashes is possible :(
 + Ifrit is a Fuze-Swift with fixed multithreading issues - no crashes :)

 - Fuze-Swift written for xcode 11 and have a lot of warnings at now :(